-When administering, the named adult must complete a record (Appendix A: Form B) showing the date and time and details/dosage of the medication.
+When administering, the named adult must complete a record (appendix a: form b) showing the date and time and details/dosage of the medication.

-Parents are welcome to come into school to administer medicines themselves.
+Parents are welcome to come into school to administer medicines themselves that the school are unable to administer, for reasons given above.

 A record of all medicines administered to children is kept and is made available to parents and medical practitioners upon request or if necessary in an emergency.
-(Appendix A: Form D)
+(Appendix a: Form D)